 Careers & Enterprise: services we offer

-Careers & Enterprise is located in WG3, in the Queens building, near the Octagon.
+Careers & Enterprise is located in WG3, on the ground floor of the Queens building, near the Octagon.
+Visit us or give us a call on 0207 882 8533.

 We provide a range of services to help you secure work and professional experience whilst you study and a job after you graduate, as well as advice and funding to start or grow a business We can support you in a variety of ways: